We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 Mater Volunteers welcomes university students and continuing education students to our volunteer program.
 The minimum time commitment is one four hour shift per week (same day and time) for four continuous months of volunteer service.

-To ensure students are able to meet their four month commitment information session dates are scheduled during February and July 2020.
+To ensure students are able to meet their four month commitment information session dates are scheduled monthly during 2020.

 All volunteers who are placed in a patient–contact role will be required to undertake a blood screen followed by any required immunisations, or provide evidence of existing immunisations.